ryangilmour/ryangilmour.github.io/cv.md

 **Hockey:** I play field hockey and have done for a number of years.
 I used to be a bit more serious about it, playing multiple times a week, but now I play in a mid-week league mostly for a good run around.

 **Rock Climbing:** I caught the bouldering and climbing bug through university and now go to the bouldering gym a few times a week.
 I've done a limited amount of outdoor climbing, but absolutely love it.
-My first time going outside climbing at the sea cliff in Aberdour in Scotland on a perfect summers day.
+My first time going outside climbing was at the sea cliff in Aberdour in Scotland and

 **Hiking and Camping:** I try to get on the hills as much as I can.
 I'll happily take type one fair weather walking or type two Scottish weather hiking.

 **Cooking:** When I have the time I love cooking.
-Roasted aubergine curry or banana bread are two highlights (versailte, I know).
+Roasted aubergine curry or banana bread are two highlights (versatile, I know).

 **Travelling:** I love travelling.
 I spent my exchange year during university in Singapore and managed to see a lot of South East Asia.
 I have some cognitive dissonance about travelling and climate change and I try to minimise my CO2 footprint when travelling.
 This means I've seen a lot of Scotland (where I am originally from) and New Zealand (where I currently live), and I'm learning to appreciate the slow lane.
 Previously going from Scotland to Europe has been made easier by having an employer on the brilliant [climate perks scheme](https://www.climateperks.com/).